Introduction

 Key Features of updateRecord

-✅ Automatic security checks – Respects FLS and CRUD permissions
+✅ Automatic security checks – Respects Field Level Security (FLS) and sharing rules.

 Basic Syntax